-The total number who disenrolled from title XXI, 4.a.20 and were disenrolled by the end of August 2020 + the number of children with birthdates after September 2001, who were newly enrolled in March 20 20 and were disenrolled by the end of July 2020 + the number of children with birthdates after August 2001, who were newly enrolled in February 20 20 and were disenrolled by the end of June 2020 the number of children with birthdates after July 2001, who were newly enrolled in January 20 after their enrollment month is defined as the sum of:6 monthsThe total number of children who were continuously enrolled in title XXI for 1202 and were continuously enrolled through the end of February 20 + the number of children with birthdates after September 2001, who were newly enrolled in March 20 1202 and were continuously enrolled through the end of January 20 + the number of children with birthdates after August 2001, who were newly enrolled in February 20 20 and were continuously enrolled through the end of December 2020 the number of children with birthdates after July 2001, who were newly enrolled in January 20 is defined as the sum of:12 months
+The total number who disenrolled from title XXI, 4.a.20 and were disenrolled by the end of August 2020 + the number of children with birthdates after September 2001, who were newly enrolled in March 20 20 and were disenrolled by the end of July 2020 + the number of children with birthdates after August 2001, who were newly enrolled in February 20 20 and were disenrolled by the end of June 2020 the number of children with birthdates after July 2001, who were newly enrolled in January 20 after their enrollment month is defined as the sum of:6 months From the population in #4, provide the total number of children who were enrolled in title XIX in the month after their disenrollment from title XXI.

-The total number of children who had a break in title XXI coverage during 6.a.1202 and who disenrolled and then re-enrolled in title XXI by the end of February 20 + the number of children with birthdates after September 2001, who were newly enrolled in March 20 1202 and who disenrolled and then re-enrolled in title XXI by the end of January 20 + the number of children with birthdates after August 2001, who were newly enrolled in February 20 20 and who disenrolled and then re-enrolled in title XXI by the end of December 2020 the number of children with birthdates after July 2001, who were newly enrolled in January 20 of enrollment (regardless of the number of breaks in coverage), but were re-enrolled in title XXI by the end of the 12 months, is defined as the sum of:12 monthsThe total number of children who disenrolled from title XXI 7.a.1202 and were disenrolled by the end of February 20 + the number of children with birthdates after September 2001, who were enrolled in March 20 1202 and were disenrolled by the end of January 20 + the number of children with birthdates after August 2001, who were enrolled in February 20 20 and were disenrolled by the end of December 2020 the number of children with birthdates after July 2001, who were enrolled in January 20 after their enrollment month is defined as the sum of:12 months From the population in #7, provide the total number of children, who were enrolled in title XIX in the month after their disenrollment from title XXI.
+The total number of children who were continuously enrolled in title XXI for 1202 and were continuously enrolled through the end of February 20 + the number of children with birthdates after September 2001, who were newly enrolled in March 20 1202 and were continuously enrolled through the end of January 20 + the number of children with birthdates after August 2001, who were newly enrolled in February 20 20 and were continuously enrolled through the end of December 2020 the number of children with birthdates after July 2001, who were newly enrolled in January 20 is defined as the sum of:12 months

+The total number of children who had a break in title XXI coverage during 6.a.1202 and who disenrolled and then re-enrolled in title XXI by the end of February 20 + the number of children with birthdates after September 2001, who were newly enrolled in March 20 1202 and who disenrolled and then re-enrolled in title XXI by the end of January 20 + the number of children with birthdates after August 2001, who were newly enrolled in February 20 20 and who disenrolled and then re-enrolled in title XXI by the end of December 2020 the number of children with birthdates after July 2001, who were newly enrolled in January 20 of enrollment (regardless of the number of breaks in coverage), but were re-enrolled in title XXI by the end of the 12 months, is defined as the sum of:12 months From the population in #6, provide the total number of children who were enrolled in title XIX during their break in coverage.

+The total number of children who disenrolled from title XXI 7.a.1202 and were disenrolled by the end of February 20 + the number of children with birthdates after September 2001, who were enrolled in March 20 1202 and were disenrolled by the end of January 20 + the number of children with birthdates after August 2001, who were enrolled in February 20 20 and were disenrolled by the end of December 2020 the number of children with birthdates after July 2001, who were enrolled in January 20 after their enrollment month is defined as the sum of:12 months From the population in #7, provide the total number of children, who were enrolled in title XIX in the month after their disenrollment from title XXI.

 The total number of children who were continuously enrolled in title XXI for 18 months is defined as the sum of: